CSCI-3398/ps7/README.md

 # Problem Set 7: Prosody modification for TTS
 In this (very easy!) problem set, you will writing a script to turn a statement into a question by modifying the pitch (F0).
 In the `pitch` directory of this repo, I've given you some scripts to get you started (a Python script, two Praat scripts, and a bash script), as well as a `.wav` to experiment with.

+*NOTE: The  `ttvoice` directory contains an optional extra credit assignment.
+There is a `README` in that directory that will tell anyone who is interested what to do.
+I will not be able provide technical support for the extra credit assignment.*

 ### Step 1
 Open Praat, then open the `getPitchTier.Praat` Praat script.
 You should be able to run it without making any modifications.
 (Make sure you're not muting the sound on your computer so you can hear it!)